samuelim01/tp/docs/UserGuide.md

 <box type="tip">

-Notice how the default RSVP status for a guest is 'Unknown'.
+Notice how the default RSVP status for a guest is `unknown`.
 We'll learn how to update this in the next section.

 </box>